Table of contents

 If you expect your new technology to improve conditions for these parties — which should always be the case — this communication is also an excellent opportunity to inspire enthusiasm for the change.
 Tell them about what you’re changing and how it will help them.

 Any change that leads to significant downtime for customers or staff is far from seamless.
-Therefore, your transition plan should minimise service interruptions.
+Therefore, your transition plan should minimize service interruptions.

 If there is no way to avoid service interruption, be sure to include this in your pre-switch communications.